mayajanvier/S2S_weather/README.md

 # Repository organisation
 The `parameter` folder contains the WeatherBench2 paths to the files we used in this study.

-The `processings` folder contains codes to download (`download_weatherbench2.py`) and pre-process this data (`dataset.py`).
+The `processings` folder contains codes to download (`download_weatherbench2.py`), format (`format_data.py`) and pre-process this data (`dataset.py`).
+More instructions in the README file in the folder.
 For DRUnet, the [Month Lead Agg] is performed by the WeatherYearEnsembleDataset, while the [General Agg] by the WeatherYearEnsembleDataset.

 You can train the different architectures of this project by running the functions in `main.py`.
 The corresponding models are defined in `model.py`:
 - post-processing models: SpatialEMOS (EMOS), DRUNetPrior (DRUnet+prior both), DRUnetPriorVar (DRUnet+prior single)